 When agents receive a call, they see a window with their account details.
 There is a field that displays customers’ name, past interactions, account value, data and much more.
 Intelligence is based on caller ID cross-referenced with CRM.

 Almost every business collects customer data in a CRM.
-Call centers also use a CRM system.
+Call centers also use a CRM integration system.
 CRMs are often one of the main programs required to track the customer journey.
 When choosing a CRM, consider your needs a few years later and choose a program that will serve them.

 When demand for your business increases, customers will wait in line to speak to an agent.
 This call center technology is known as the call queue.
 Call queues inform callers of estimated wait times, locations and related announcements.
 So, that annoying voice that tells you how many people are waiting in line when you call a business is the product of this technology.
 Modern call center systems offer this functionality but may limit the number of calls in the queue.
 This feature helps those waiting to understand what queue they are in.